entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is 1.

 ## Characters to be used in the follow-up studies
 92. Ventral central plate 1 and ventral central plate 2 of pectoral appendage: in contact (0); separated (1).

-> - ** Currently antiarchs with jointed pectoral appendage should be 1, except dianolepids and bothriolepids
+> - Currently, antiarchs with jointed pectoral appendage should be 1, except dianolepids and bothriolepids.

 > - 1 in *Huizelepis*, 0 in *Bothriolepis*.